 Of all the solutions, I found Goalwise to be perfect, but it offered support via chat only.
 I found having an on-call advisor is an important feature for me, and something most of the platforms were not offering.

 This is when a friend of mine told me about INDWealth.
 The website looked different from any other investment management platform that I have used before, and out of curiosity, I created a free account.
 I imported my mutual fund portfolio, connected with my Zerodha account, and within minutes, my free account was set up on INDWealth.

 What I found the most surprising was this:

 - Research analyst

 - AIF investments

-I was surprised to see something like this, and was contacted by the “Wealth manager” for requirement, and meeting.
+I was surprised to see something like this and was contacted by the “Wealth manager” for requirements, and meetings.

 For me, this was a missing point, and I was happy to discover something like this.
-Secretly, I wished if INDWealth ends up being a solution I was looking for.
+Secretly, I wished if INDWealth ends up being the solution I was looking for.

 This video also added a lot of weightage to his vision: